-The Pain Toolkit is a collection of helpful tips and strategies for persistent pain, put together by someone with long-term pain:
+The Pain Toolkit is a collection of helpful tips and strategies to manage persistent pain, developed by someone with long-term pain.

 Meditation for pain

-This 20-minute guided meditation course from Meditainment is free, easy to follow and proven to help people cope with chronic pain.
+This pain management meditation course for pain relief, from Meditainment, is free, easy to follow and proven to help people cope with chronic pain.